ymunemasa/data-tutorials/tutorials/hdp/dataFrame-and-dataset-examples-in-spark-repl/tutorial.md

 series: HDP > Develop with Hadoop > Apache Spark
 ---

-# DataFrame, Dataset, and SparkSQL Thrift Server examples in Spark Shell
+# DataFrame and Dataset Examples in Spark REPL

 ## Introduction